stpettersens/suckess-freedom/README.md

 Patches for suckless builds on FreeBSD.
 Based on the work of swindlesmccoop (OpenSuck for OpenBSD).
-Use exactly the same way on FreeBSD:
+Use exactly the same way on FreeBSD as:

-# OpenSuck
+# OpenSuck (on OpenBSD)

 ## Purpose
 [Convert your suckless builds to work on OpenBSD](https://github.com/swindlesmccoop/opensuck).